 The Supreme Court and the Court of Appeal Registries are open for filings Monday through Friday from 8:30 a.m. to 1 p.m.

 Court of Appeal

-The Court of Appeal concluded on 18 March 2020.
+The Court of Appeal has resumed.

-5. Any travel restrictions
+6. Any travel restrictions

-6. Implications for economic substance compliance and residency
+7. Implications for economic substance compliance and residency

-The RoC has advised that it will take circumstances surrounding COVID-19 into account when assessing compliance with the application of the economic substance requirements pursuant to the Economic Substance Act 2018, and the principles set out in the applicable Guidance Notes.
+The RoC has advised that it will take circumstances surrounding Covid-19 into account when assessing compliance with the economic substance requirements pursuant to the Economic Substance Act 2018, and the principles set out in the applicable Guidance Notes.
 The RoC may therefore take into account situations where meetings or other similar compliance measures are not possible due to necessary travel or quarantine restrictions.
 Entities should keep careful records of all such circumstances, and should continue in good faith to ensure their ongoing compliance with the economic substance requirements.